 These DIY Seed Paper Hearts are a great eco-friendly craft for kids to make for Valentine's Day.
-They're super simple to make & are a great gift to share with friends.
-What's more once planted these little hearts will grow beautiful wildflowers for bees & butterflies to enjoy later in the year.
+Super simple to make, they're a great gift to share with friends.
+What's more, once planted, these little hearts will grow wildflowers for bees & butterflies.
 Here's how we made them.

 Love only ever grows when it's shared, right?
-Well, these little hearts are packed full of love, not only for the recipient but for the wildlife they'll help once planted too.
+Well, these little hearts are packed full of love, not only for the recipient but for the wildlife too.
 How cool is that!
-What's even more wonderful is that these hearts are made from scraps of paper leftover from previous crafts so nothing is wasted, & because they're made entirely from paper & seed the paper will simply break down in the soil as the plant grows.
+What's even more wonderful is that these hearts are made from scraps of leftover craft paper, wrapping paper & mail, so nothing is wasted.

-We've attached our Seed Paper Hearts to these cards ready to spread a little love on Valentine's Day.
-You can print your FREE copy of the card here - All Things Grow With Love Valentine Card
+We attached our Seed Paper Hearts to these cards, ready to spread a little love on Valentine's Day.
+You can print your copy of the card here - All Things Grow With Love Valentine Card

 Cooling rack